timbeaudet/knowledge_base/faq/today.md

-# Objectives for Today 2020-10-21:
+# Objectives for Today 2020-10-22:

-- Random Stuff Day
-- Typing Practice?

-- Lack of sleep causing brain mush.
+- Continue Hammering Away at the Physics API stuff.
+- Maybe other brainstorming?

 **Purpose**

 To build the physics engine for racing games and the simulator.

-NEW RECORD: Day 146 in a row
+NEW RECORD: Day 147 in a row